This berry smoothie is a perfect summer afternoon treat. It’s cool, refreshing, healthy, and bursting with flavor!

 Bananas: Bananas add to the smoothie’s creamy texture and are a healthy addition.
 If you don’t like bananas, you can always leave them out.

 Yogurt: Yogurt also adds to the creamy texture of the smoothie without watering it down.
 Choosing a berry-flavored yogurt adds wonderful flavor to the smoothie.
 If you are aiming for a healthy smoothie, choose yogurt with less sugar.
-You can always use plain greek yogurt and, if needed, add a little honey to make it sweeter.
+Of course, you can always use plain greek yogurt and, if needed, add a little honey to make it sweeter.

 Milk: Smoothies need some form of liquid to thin them out.
 I don’t like adding water because it adds no flavor.
 Using milk adds healthy nutrients, creaminess, and flavor.
 Any milk will work.
 Almond milk is an ideal liquid; it pairs well with any add-ins.
 But you could use regular milk, soy milk, rice milk, or almond milk.